GoogleChrome/rendertron/README.md

 - `closeBrowser`_default `false`_ - `true` forces the browser to close and reopen between each page render, some sites might need this to prevent URLs past the first one rendered returning null responses.
 - `restrictedUrlPattern`_default `null`_ - set the restrictedUrlPattern to restrict the requests matching given regex pattern.

+### allow-list Config

+Rendertron is not supposed to be run with untrusted web data.Rendertron should be configured with an allow-list and behind a reverse proxy, rather than exposed to the open internet.

 #### cacheConfig

 - `cacheDurationMinutes` _default `1440`_ - set an expiry time in minues, defaults to 24 hours.
 Set to -1 to disable cache Expiration